-Practically, however, it was a wholesale change, as much of ABC's old production crew (including the entire commentary team and the lead producer and director) were graciously allowed to leave for NBC, while ESPN's old Sunday Night Football crew formed the backbone of the new MNF production.
+- Practically, however, it was a wholesale change, as much of ABC's old production crew (including the entire commentary team and the lead producer and director) were graciously allowed to leave for NBC's Sunday Night Football, while ESPN's old SNF crew formed the backbone of the new MNF production.

-NFL Commissioner Pete Rozelle originally wanted CBS to get the Monday night package; giving them right of first refusal, only for CBS founder William Paley to nix the package due to potentially disrupting their strong Monday night lineup.
+- NFL Commissioner Pete Rozelle originally wanted CBS to get the Monday night package; he gave them right of first refusal, only for CBS founder William Paley to nix the package due to potentially disrupting their strong Monday night lineupnote .
 NBC declined due to airing movies on Monday night; allowing for last-place network ABC to get the prime-time lineup.

 - Such well-known sports announcers as Vin Scully, Curt Gowdynote , and Jack Bucknote were all offered the MNF play-by-play role prior to the first season, and all turned it down for various reasons.
 (Buck did, however, eventually end up calling Monday night games for many years... on CBS Radio.)